-Water resource area (WRA): Any water resource or riparian area identified in the West Linn - WRA map and the adjacent area of varying widths, established pursuant to Chapter 32, in which development activities are restricted in order to protect the functions and values of the associated water resource. (see graphic below)
+Water resource area (WRA): Any water resource or riparian area identified in the West Linn - WRA map and the adjacent area of varying widths, established pursuant to Chapter 32, in which development activities are restricted in order to protect the functions and values of the associated water resource. (see graphic below) Any area that consists of a wetland identified in the West Linn Local Wetlands Inventory and the required transition and setback area around the wetland pursuant to Chapter 32 CDC, or any major or minor open channel drainageway identified by the most recently adopted West Linn Surface Water Management Plan and the required transition and setback area around the major or minor open channel pursuant to Chapter 32 CDC, except for small manmade open roadside drainage swales in residential areas, or any riparian corridor (not including lands adjacent to the Willamette or Tualatin Rivers) and the required transition and setback area for the riparian corridor pursuant to Chapter 32 CDC.

 Wetlands: Those areas inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands are also defined by the sub-categories of "high quality wetlands" and "locally significant wetlands".
+Wetlands generally include swamps, marshes, bogs, and similar areas.
+Wetlands are those areas identified and delineated by a qualified wetland specialist as set forth in the 1987 Corps of Engineers Wetland Delineation Manual.
+Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, including but not limited to irrigation and drainage ditches, grass-lined swales, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities.